Doug DeMuro: Oversteer and YouTube

 In the summer of 2016, DeMuro moved to the newly created Autotrader.com car blog Oversteer, of which he became the editor.
 He kept writing articles and columns, but started focusing more on filming and writing car reviews on YouTube.
 DeMuro has reviewed a wide array of cars on his channel, mainly from the 1970s to the present.
 Those cars include supercars like the Ford GT, the Bugatti Chiron, and the Ferrari F40; but also new, innovative, and quirky cars including the Tesla Model 3 and the BMW Isetta.

 In a typical review, DeMuro first addresses exterior and interior "quirks and features", then drives the car, and concludes with giving the car a score between 10 and 100.
 That score, which he calls a "DougScore", is based on the scores in ten separate categories related to usability and fun.
 Most of the cars DeMuro reviews are not press cars, but are owned by dealerships and individuals; for a brief period, he also partnered with the car sharing company Turo, where he would rent cars as he traveled based on a budget given to him by Turo and then review them.

 The first car to receive the DougScore was a 2006 third-generation Range Rover that was purchased from CarMax in Marietta, Georgia, in December 2012.
 The Range Rover was the subject of its own series of videos and articles where DeMuro recounted all of the repairs he had to make to the vehicle over his time owning it, aided by a six-year and 66,000-mile bumper to bumper warranty he purchased for $3,899; by the time the warranty expired, DeMuro's vehicle had received over $21,000 in repair work.

 His YouTube channel has amassed 4.98 million subscribers, as of June 2025.
 DeMuro also started a second channel called More Doug DeMuro in August 2018, which has nearly 750,000 subscribers as of March 2023.
 It features more opinion-based and vlog-style content, as well as question and answer videos; DeMuro stopped updating the page regularly and combined it with his Cars & Bids channel in 2023.

 DeMuro appeared in the Jay Leno's Garage season three episode "Larger Than Life", in which he tried to recognize cars while being blindfolded, in June 2017.
-He worked with Leno again in March 2019, when he reviewed his McLaren F1.
+He worked with Leno again in March 2019, when he reviewed Leno's McLaren F1.